brightlabscomau/craftcommerce-securepay/INTEGRATION_GUIDE.md

 1. ✅ Obtain live API credentials from SecurePay.
 2. ✅ Create a new SecurePay gateway configuration in Craft Commerce with the live credentials.
 3. ✅ Disable "Sandbox Mode" in the gateway settings.
 The plugin will automatically use production URLs.
+4. ✅ Enable "3D Secure 2.0" if desired for enhanced security.
-4. ✅ Ensure your website has a valid SSL/TLS certificate (HTTPS is required).
+5. ✅ Ensure your website has a valid SSL/TLS certificate (HTTPS is required).
-5. ✅ Test the live gateway with small transactions.
+6. ✅ Test the live gateway with small transactions.
-6. ✅ Monitor transaction logs in the Craft Commerce control panel.
+7. ✅ Monitor transaction logs in the Craft Commerce control panel.

 ### Production URLs
 The plugin automatically switches to these URLs when "Sandbox Mode" is disabled: